Arkansas

 Arkansas Personal Information Protection Act

-The Personal Information Protection Act (PIPA) is the cornerstone of Arkansas data privacy law.
+The Personal Information Protection Act (PIPA) is the cornerstone of Arkansas's data breach notification and security framework, operating independently from the APDPA.
 Originally enacted in 2005 through Act 1526, the law was significantly amended in 2019 by Act 1030 to expand the definition of personal information and strengthen notification requirements.

 What Qualifies as Personal Information